Northern | US

 I (and it seems most punters) expected Canada to be too big and strong for the Ferns, so take a bow coach Hansen.
 Still plenty to work on, but the two intercept passes showed that this side is alert for any opportunities.

-Oh, and kudos to the Ferns player who raised her hands in the air when she saw the ball being touched down in one Ferns try, forcing the officials to over-rule a hasty (and wrong!) decision that it was held up.
+Oh, and kudos to the Ferns player who raised her hands in the air when she saw the ball being touched down in one Ferns try, perhaps persuading the officials to review and over-rule the ref’s hasty decision that it was held up.

 Join free and tell us what you really think!